Keeping it Together: Interleaved Kirigami Extension Assembly: Extended Assembly

-In classic {\sl kirigami} paper is removed and rejoined.
-Here, however, we make the cuts but do not remove any paper.
-Instead, we leave the excess paper and overlap it after folding.
-These extensions, as shown in Fig.\ \ref{fig:basicmotif}, neatly fit into the valley fold of the adjoining plateaus.
+In classic {\sl kirigami}, paper can be slit and pulled, leading to out of plane distortion \cite{campbell, mc1, bert2} or, alternatively, paper is removed and rejoined to maintain piecewise flat panels \cite{paper1}.
+Here, however, we make the cuts but do not remove any paper, yet we maintain piecewise flat geometry.
+To make this possible we allow overlap between different parts of the same flat paper {\sl after folding}.
+These paper extensions, as shown in Fig.\ \ref{fig:basicmotif}, neatly fit into the valley fold of the adjoining plateaus.
 Although a single glide (like Fig.\ \ref{fig:basicmotif}) can hold its shape under small stresses, it can be unfolded easily along its dislocation direction.
 However, in a triangular lattice of plateaus, unfolding requires that each unit relax in three dislocation directions.
-By surrounding each unit with three other units as in Figs. \ref{fig:unitflat} and \ref{fig:unitassemb}, we can weave together the extensions to create a locked configuration -- unfolding in one direction is frustrated by compression in the other two.
-As we will demonstrate, this mechanical linkage leads to collossal specific strengths.
-In the following, we will refer to each tetrahedral frustum as ``the basic unit.''
+By surrounding each unit with three other units as in Fig. \ref{fig:unitflat} and \ref{fig:unitassemb}, we can weave together the extensions to create a locked configuration -- unfolding in one direction is frustrated by compression in the other two.